Dolly (sheep): Life

 Dolly lived her entire life at the Roslin Institute in Midlothian.
 There she was bred with a Welsh Mountain ram and produced six lambs in total.
 Her first lamb, named Bonnie, was born in April 1998.
-The next year, Dolly produced twin lambs Sally and Rosie; further, she gave birth to triplets Lucy, Darcy and Cotton in 2000.
+The following year, Dolly produced twin lambs, Sally and Rosie; further, she gave birth to the triplets Lucy, Darcy and Cotton in 2000.
 In late 2001, at the age of four, Dolly developed arthritis and started to have difficulty walking.
 This was treated with anti-inflammatory drugs.

 Death

 On 14 February 2003, Dolly was euthanised because she had a progressive lung disease and severe arthritis.
 A Finn Dorset such as Dolly has a life expectancy of around 11 to 12 years, but Dolly lived 6.5 years.
 A post-mortem examination showed she had a form of lung cancer called ovine pulmonary adenocarcinoma, also known as Jaagsiekte, which is a fairly common disease of sheep and is caused by the retrovirus JSRV.
 Roslin scientists stated that they did not think there was a connection with Dolly being a clone, and that other sheep in the same flock had died of the same disease.
-Such lung diseases are a particular danger for sheep kept indoors, and Dolly had to sleep inside for security reasons.
+Such lung diseases are a particular danger for sheep kept indoors, and Dolly was made to sleep inside for security reasons.

 Some in the press speculated that a contributing factor to Dolly's death was that she could have been born with a genetic age of six years, the same age as the sheep from which she was cloned.
-One basis for this idea was the finding that Dolly's telomeres were short, which is typically a result of the aging process.
+One basis for this idea was the finding that Dolly's telomeres were short, which is typically a result of the ageing process.
 The Roslin Institute stated that intensive health screening did not reveal any abnormalities in Dolly that could have come from advanced aging.

-In 2016, scientists reported no defects in thirteen cloned sheep, including four from the same cell line as Dolly.
+In 2016 scientists reported no defects in thirteen cloned sheep, including four from the same cell line as Dolly.
 The first study to review the long-term health outcomes of cloning, the authors found no evidence of late-onset, non-communicable diseases other than some minor examples of osteoarthritis and concluded "We could find no evidence, therefore, of a detrimental long-term effect of cloning by SCNT on the health of aged offspring among our cohort."